BehzadRamezaniGourabi/Pizza-Kitchen/README.md

 </div>

 <h3>Description:</h3>
 This is the website project which is called "Pizza Kitchen".
 It has five pages.
-This project is provided by using <b>HTML, CSS, and JavaScript</b>.
+This project is provided by using <b>HTML, CSS, </b>and <b>JavaScript</b>.